 What do you like about Sundried and what's your favourite bit of our kit?

 It is rare to see a brand push so much about how their kit is made and that is what sets Sundried apart.
 Everything they do has the smallest carbon footprint.
 From the design to the manufacture, distribution, use, and disposal.
 You could say triathlon is a low carbon sport, so why not wear low carbon clothing.

 Who doesn’t like a good T-shirt, more importantly, a stylish, comfortable t-shirt?
-I really like the Ortler T-shirt - it ticks all the boxes for me!
+I really like the Olperer Men's Training T-Shirt - it ticks all the boxes for me!